-- (1) Destruction means physical destruction or removal of personal identifiers from information so that the information is no longer personally identifiable. - (2) Education records means the type of records covered under the definition of "education records" in the Family Educational Rights and Privacy Act, 34 CFR Part 99. - (3) "Participating agency" means any agency or institution which collects, maintains, or uses personally identifiable information or from which information is obtained in implementing this chapter, and includes the OSPI, school districts and other public agencies.
+- (1) Destruction means physical destruction or removal of personal identifiers from information so that the information is no longer personally identifiable. - (2) Education records means the type of records covered under the definition of "education records" in

+(3) "Participating agency" means any agency or institution which collects, maintains, or uses personally identifiable information or from which information is obtained in implementing this chapter, and includes the OSPI, school districts and other public agencies.